CENG501-Projects/CENG501-Fall2024/Akin/Readme.md

 ## 3.1.
 Experimental setup

-I used a MacBook Air M2 with 16 GB of RAM and an 8-core GPU to set up my environment.
-I will use PyTorch for the implementation.
+We used a MacBook Air M2 with 16 GB of RAM and an 8-core GPU to set up my environment.
+We will use PyTorch for the implementation.
 The inputs are first sent to YOLOX for object detection on a frame-by-frame basis.
 Then, the two-stage machine learning architecture (interaction and refind modules) is used to find the relationships between frames for each person.

 ## 3.2.
 Running the code